a17levine/a17levine.github.io/_posts/2015-08-16-two-week-buffer.markdown

 ## Nerd stuff

 Managed to write this AppleScript in Automator without knowing any AppleScript (thanks Google).
-Here are the 4 lines of code that make it work.
+Here are the few lines of code that make it work.

-If you want to tweak anything, you can open this file in automator and change things like the time frame and the folder to use.
+If you want to tweak anything, you can open this file in Automator and change things like the time frame and the folder to use.

 Code from `TwoWeekBuffer.app`